pullthefuse/dockersetup/README.md

 Docker images/settings - You can go to the docker-compose files and change the images or any of the settings before running docker-compose up.

 ### Performance Settings
-To improve performance you can add the following to the .env that is locatied with the docker-compose files.
+To improve performance you can add the following to the .env that is located with the docker-compose files.

 ```
 CODE_PERFORMANCE_OPTIONS=:cached,delegated